KIT-IMB-Modeling-And-Digitalization/data_carbonation_cracked_concrete/README.md

 # Dataset of the Article "Comparative analysis of engineering carbonation model extensions to account for pre-existing cracks"

-The dataset contains data used to evaluate different carbonation models for cracked concrete in the article [Comparative analysis of engineering carbonation model extensions to account for pre-existing crack]().
+The database `database_carbonation_cracked_concrete.CSV` contains data used to evaluate different carbonation models for cracked concrete in the article [Comparative analysis of engineering carbonation model extensions to account for pre-existing crack]().

-In this repository the dataset is reported as:
+In this repository the database is reported as:

 |Ref|Mix type|binder type|crack type|w/b [-]|exposure time [year]|crack width [mm]|	crack depth [mm]|carbonation depth [mm]|CO2 [%]|RH [%]|DOI|
 |---|----|---|---|----|---|---|----|---|---|----|---|